Pupil Premium Strategy

 Year 7 Catch-up funding is enabling the school to ensure pupils who did not meet the required standard in their KS2 tests make accelerated progress in Year 7, catching up their peers rapidly.
 As a result, these pupils leave Aston Fields Middle School with results in line with their peers in Year 8.

 The Governing Body monitors the impact of Year 7 Catch-up funding and outcomes for pupils very closely and Mr G Wigley is the governor link individual responsible for Pupil Premium and Year 7 Catch-up Funding.
-Mrs Hales, Assistant Headteacher is the person in school responsible for Pupil Premium and Year 7 Catch-up Funding.
+Mrs Hales, Head of School/Acting Headteacher is the person in school responsible for Pupil Premium and Year 7 Catch-up Funding.
 Please contact her if you would like further information.

 Year 7 Catch-up Funding Received: